What are Smart Whiteboards & How Do They Work? | Vibe

 Good old-fashioned particleboard whiteboards are in every meeting room at every company that has meeting rooms worldwide.
 There are millions of whiteboards pinned to walls around the world.
 Why is that?
 Because whiteboards are the best way to share ideas, think visually, and connect and engage with your audience.

 During the pandemic, those whiteboards sat in darkened meeting rooms, unerased, unused, unshared.
 Yet, as we try to emerge from ‘odd-normal’ to ‘new-normal’ for collaborating with prospects, customers, employees, and partners, the need for whiteboards has not gone away.
 They’ve just transformed into something better.
-They’ve been transformed into a smart board.
+They’ve been transformed into a smart whiteboard.

 A new class of interactive flat panel displays (IFPDs) has emerged, transforming how we use whiteboards.
 These new boards are not boards at all.
 Instead, they are large format touchscreen monitors fueled by powerful collaboration software.
 The best ones are designed to support and enhance the way you work, collaborate, and engage.